-When I first moved to Boston last year, there were several things I had to get used to: tipping culture, turning right on red, different foods…and the complete lack of a ground floor.
+When I first moved from the Netherlands to Boston, there were several things I had to get used to: tipping culture, turning right on red, different foods…and the complete lack of a ground floor.

 When I first walk into a building, I am now automatically on the first floor.
 Which means that my apartment on the fourth floor would require one fewer flights of stairs to walk (if I was inclined to take the stairs).
 This can get even more confusing, because the “ground floor” will occasionally (but not always) refer to the basement in the United States.

 For global organizations with multiple offices in multiple countries (and with multiple floors) this is a simple yet important detail to keep in mind.
 Tracking assets, knowing where maintenance is needed, or providing graphical floor plans all require understanding your location in the building.

 One of Planon’s strengths is that it was developed with a strong international orientation.
 While I am used to promoting Planon as a global software provider that can handle multiple languages, currencies, dates, measurements and times, I now think we should perhaps add some support for cultural differences?